There is something important I want you to know:

 It’s so very easy (I know, I’ve been there) to feel defeated when traffic is down, and your sales are suffering because of it.

-It’s easy to blame this outside force – the weather, the economy, the pandemic…
+It’s easy to blame an outside force – the weather, the economy, the pandemic…

 BUT you have more control than you might think.

 There are several, specific action steps you can take to counteract any of these outside forces, and one of them is your Items Per Sale number.

 Items Per Sale is an average we look at for our clients by calculating the total number of items sold and dividing it by the total number of transactions during a specific time period.
 It tells us on average how many items you sell with each transaction you make.

 What many retailers don’t realize is that even a small shift in this number can be incredibly powerful in increasing or decreasing your overall sales (sometimes by thousands of dollars).